-2.5.7 Investment Funds

-In circumstances where the balance in an investment funds account is transferred from one Funds Manager to another and the value at that time is above \$1,000 or N250,000 for an individual and N1 million for a body corporate and identification evidence has neither been taken nor confirmation obtained from the original Fund Manager, then such evidence should be obtained at the time of the transfer.
+2.5.7.
+In circumstances where the balance in an investment funds account is transferred from one Funds Manager to another and the value at that time is above \$1,000 or its equivalent and identification evidence has neither been taken nor confirmation obtained from the original Fund Manager, then such evidence should be obtained at the time of the transfer.